Dharmil732/Cloud-Architecture-Design/README.md

 Within this repository, you will find:

 Presentation: Cloud Architecture Design
-Proposal Document for Cloud Architecture Design
+And Proposal Document for Cloud Architecture Design